cefriel/rmlmapper-java/README.md

 ### Changelog ###

 #### Add support for RDF4J HTTP Repository ####
-- A new QuadStore subclass is defined, `RDF4JDatabase`, targeting an `HTTPRepository` for RDF4J
+- A new QuadStore subclass is defined, `RDF4JRemoteStore`, targeting an `HTTPRepository` or an already initialized repository for RDF4J
 - New options:
     - `--triplesStore`: Address to reach the triples store.
 If specified produced triples are written at this address.
     - `--repositoryId`: Repository Id related to the triples store.
 Also triplesStore option -ts should be provided.